GustavoJST/kube-botblocker/deploy/charts/kube-botblocker-operator/README.md

     Confirm all configuration from associated ingresses have been removed and delete any IngressConfig objects left.
 Then, proceed to chart removal with `helm uninstall`

-Not doing the process mentioned above will leave you with ingresses that have kube-botblocker related annotations and configuration **even after the chart is uninstalled**.
+Not doing the process mentioned above will leave you with dangling IngressConfig objects and ingresses that have kube-botblocker related annotations and configuration **even after the chart is uninstalled**.

-Lastly, if `crds.enabled: false` (the default), remove the kube-botblocker CRDs helm chart.
+Lastly, if `crds.enabled: false`, remove the kube-botblocker CRDs helm chart.

 ## Values